Five Simple Steps for DIY Water Heater Thermostat Repair

 So, how do you know if your thermostat needs some attention?
 Watch for these signs:

-Water Too Hot:
+Water Is Too Hot:

 If your water burns hot, you may have set your thermostat too high.